Jim Magilton: Irish Football Association

 On 21 June 2013, Magilton was appointed the elite performance director by the Irish Football Association, signing a four-year contract.

 Northern Ireland U21

 In May 2015, Magilton was appointed manager of the Northern Ireland U21 national team, with Damien Johnson and Kevin Horlock serving as his assistant coaches, and Mark Crossley serving as goalkeeping coach.

 Dundalk

 In December 2020, Magilton left his role in the Irish FA to take up a new position as sporting director at Irish side Dundalk.
 Magilton became interim manager of the first team in April 2021 when Shane Keegan departed the club.
 His interim spell ended after a run of four wins, three draws and three losses on 16 June 2021, when the club appointed Vinny Perth, who had been sacked by the club ten months previously.
 On 13 November 2021, it was announced that Magilton had stepped down from his role as Sporting Director less than a year into a four-year contract.

+Cliftonville

+On 6 June 2023 Cliftonville announced Magilton as the new manager of the club.
+On 4 May 2024 Magilton guided Cliftonville to their first Irish Cup title since 1979 against Linfield.